The Behavioral Toolbox

 Instead, we can check the norm of difference:

-norm(Bp - B) % -> 0
+norm(Bp - B) % -> Inf

-The norm computation, however, is restricted to stable systems.
+however, it is restricted to stable systems.

 The function Bdist computes a distance between systems defined as the angle between the corresponding behaviors: